Radformation/radmachine-api-examples/README.md

 [issue](https://github.com/Radformation/radmachine-api-examples/issues) so
 we can consider adding it!

+## Programming Language Choice

+The examples here are mostly written in Python, but you can use whatever language you want to talk to the API!
+Virtually all mainstream languages (Python, Javascript, Matlab, C#, Ruby, R, VB, ...) have the ability to serialize & deserialize JSON and make HTTP requests.
+Python is a relatively easy language to read so the examples here should be relatively straightforwrad to convert to whatever language you're most comfortable with!

+If you do convert some of the examples to a different language, please consider forking this repository, adding your example, and making a pull request so we can add it here!

 ## Getting started

 All examples should run on any recent Python 3.X version (there is also [one